Kashyap-Nirmal/C-practice/Graphics.h/Solar_System/README.md

 -We have added the 'graphics.h' library to 'Codeblocks:IDE'.

--Here we have assumed my solar system model to be based on Kepler's law of elliptical orbits and heliocentric theory.
+-Here we have assumed the solar system model to be based on Kepler's law of elliptical orbits and heliocentric theory.

 -We did this small project in 2017.